 The Adoption Process for Oklahoma Stepparents

-To begin the adoption process, you must first file a petition with the proper court.
+To begin the adoption process, you, as the stepparent, must first file a petition with the proper court.
 This can be done in the county that you live or in the county the child lives.
 Both you and your spouse must join in the adoption filing, even if your spouse is the child's biological parent.

 In most cases, obtaining the consent of your spouse won't be difficult.
 However, you will need the consent of both of the child's current parents to terminate the parental rights of the other biological (or possibly, adoptive) parent.
 This is frequently the major bottleneck in a stepparent adoption case.
 There are two ways in which you can terminate the parental rights of the other current parent and move forward with the stepparent adoption.

 The easiest and fastest way is to terminate the parental rights of the other current parent through mutual agreement.
 Some parents are open to giving up their rights, but every case is different.
 The other parent may be willing to consent given that the final order will end their obligation to pay child support in the future.
 Please note that if the other biological (or possibly, adoptive) parent is deceased you only need the consent of your spouse.